January 25

 Related Questions

-The founding occurred on January 25, the traditional feast day commemorating the conversion of Saint Paul, leading the Jesuits to dedicate the mission to him.
+The date January 25 coincided with the feast commemorating the conversion of Saint Paul, after whom the mission was dedicated.

-What role did indigenous leaders play in the founding?
+What role did indigenous peoples play at the founding?

 Peopling Earth: Jesuit Priests Found São Paulo in Colonial Brazil connects to human migration, population history, ancestry, or deep-history evidence.